TedTschopp/tschopp.net/_posts/Drafts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 #### Trails
 A trail is usually a path, track, lane, road, footpath, walking trail, cattle trail, or game trail that is commonly usesd to facilitate easier travel through the wilderness.

 #### Roads
 A road is an imporved and manytimes paved or cobbled trail.
 These improvements make travel extremely easy regardless of the wilderness the road is going through.

 #### Forest
 A forest is a large area dominated by trees.
 There are more precise definitions of forest that take into account factors such as tree density, tree height, land use, and ecological function.

+TODO: Cover Ground Cover in each type of forest.

 *Broeal forests* occupy the subarctic zone and are generally evergreen and coniferous.
 * *Temperate needleleaf forests* mostly occupy the higher latitude regions, as well as high altitude zones and some warm temperate areas, especially on nutrient-poor or otherwise unfavourable soils.
 These forests are composed entirely of various pines.